-The availability of GE appointments is programmatically determined by department faculty in the case of academic units and by unit leaders in the case of non-academic units.
+The availability of GE appointments are programmatically determined by department faculty in the case of academic units and by unit leaders in the case of non-academic units.
 The number of GE positions available is subject to the budgetary constraints on the GE employing unit and the University, and is based on the unit's specific need for one or more GEs.

 In the Department of Biology, the priority is to staff regular required courses and to provide assistance to faculty where needed.
+This is also true for the Oregon Institute of Marine Biology.

-Not all of the following courses are offered every year, and GEs may be hired for additional courses not listed:
+Not all of the following courses are offered every year, and GEs may be hired for courses not listed below: